cerad/arbiter/src/Arbiter/Schedule/Import/notes.md

 For teams, there are typically two teams, home and away so the name work well.
 But there are times when three or more teams are involved (jamborees).
-Smaill number if indexes.
+Small number of indexes.
 Always want to sort by home then away.
 So any of the approaches would work.

 For soccer officials, there will be one official in charge.